Head coach Shannon Tully collects 200th career win

 Eight-Time Horizon League Coach of the Year (2003, 2005, 2006, 2007, 2008, 2009, 2010, 2011)

-Entering her 14th season as head women's tennis coach of the University of Illinois at Chicago, Shannon Tully continues to cultivate a program engrained in excellence at UIC.
+Entering into her 15th season as head women's tennis coach of the University of Illinois at Chicago, Shannon Tully continues to cultivate a program engrained in excellence at UIC.

 During the 2012 season, the team defeated a nationally-ranked opponent for the first time with a 4-3 win over No. 75 Akron on April 22.
 Taking the win into the postseason, the Flames went on their longest win streak in school history with 16-consecutive victories.

 Under Tully in 2010, the Flames found themselves ranked ninth in the final Division I Women's Midwest Rankings administered by the Intercollegiate Tennis Association (ITA).
 This marked the highest-ever regional ranking for UIC and the first time the Flames finished a season ranked in the top 10 of its region.
 The team reached the feat again for another ninth-place ranking in 2012 and placed 10th in 2013.

 In addition to her work at UIC, Tully has served on the ITA Midwest Regional Committee and on the NCAA Regional Committee.